Australian Bureau of Statistics

 4. Why am I included in more than one agricultural/land management practices survey?

 ABS agriculture and land management practices surveys cover a broad range of industries and regions.
-Agricultural businesses with diverse operations (for example, involved in cropping and wine grape production) may find themselves selected in multiple surveys (for example, the ARMS and the Vineyards Survey).
+Agricultural businesses with diverse operations (for example, involved in cropping and livestock production) may find themselves selected in multiple surveys.
 Large businesses that make a major contribution to production of particular commodities in their region or industry are more likely to be selected in multiple surveys due to their significance.

 If your agriculture business has been selected in more than one survey, a response to each is very important as your business has been chosen to represent similar businesses in that region and/or industry.